 Hello and welcome.
-I am the Wavewalk dealer for the Greater Albany region and the surrounding areas in Massachusetts, Connecticut and Northern New Jersey.
+My name is Michael Chesloff and I am the Wavewalk dealer for the Greater Albany region and the surrounding areas in Massachusetts, Connecticut and Northern New Jersey.

 Are looking for a kayak or boat that is incredibly stable, lightweight and, above all, comfortable?
 One that is both a pleasure to paddle and can also be motorized?
 And one that eliminates the need for a trailer no matter what kind of vehicle you drive?

 Wavewalk’s kayaks and car-top boats provide all of this and much more.
 You owe it to yourself to compare them to any other products out there.

 Detailed specifications, technical articles and thousands of pictures, videos and user stories, along with standard pricing, are available at the manufacturer’s site- Wavewalk.Com

 When you are ready, give me a call to answer your questions and discuss your requirements.
 Then you can schedule a visit where you can inspect, evaluate and/or test-paddle the unmatched performance provided by Wavewalk’s amazing, patented, catamaran design.

 My journey to discovering the value of a Wavewalk can be seen by clicking on the “All my other boats” link at the top of this page.
 My blog of my own and my customers’ fishing stories begins below.

 Bob Glandon (duck hunter) travels a good distance in the water to reach his hunting spots.
 To speed things up he mounted a 15″ outboard motor to his W500.

 Since such short-shaft (S) motors are not standard for use with Wavewalk kayaks, at high speed he was still getting some water splashing up and into the boat from the open space between the shaft of the motor and the cockpit.